Festivals and Cultural Attractions

 In Canada, the normal workday is from 9 am to 5 pm, Monday to Friday.
 However, many people prefer meetings in the morning to in the afternoon.
 The dress code for business is usually formal, with suits and ties commonly expected.

-Business communication in Canada is much as you would expect based on their national values.
+Business communication in Canada is as much as you would expect based on their national values.
 Great store is set by allowing everyone to be free to express their own opinion, and decisions will generally only be made once all facts and opinions have been taken into consideration.
 Both positive and negative comments will be presented in a straightforward way, and when communicating through email or over the phone, keep communication brief and factual.

 Punctuality is important in Canada.
 Being slightly late in a social context may be considered acceptable, but in business being on time should be a priority.